View Source LiveSelect (LiveSelect v1.0.4)

 Sometimes, in :tags mode, you might want to use alternative labels for the tags.
 For example, you might want the labels in the tags to be shorter in order to save space.
 You can do this by specifying an additional tag_label key when passing options as map or keywords.
 For example, passing these options:

-will result in "New York" and "Barcelona" being used for the options in the dropdown, while "NY" and "BCN" will be used for the tags.
+will result in "New York" and "Barcelona" being used for the options in the dropdown, while "NY" and "BCN" will be used for the tags (and the values).

 Slots

-You can have complete control on how your options and tags are rendered by using the :option and :tag slots.
+You can control how your options and tags are rendered by using the :option and :tag slots.
 Let's say you want to show some fancy icons next to each option in the dropdown and the tags:

 <.live_select